ssp-data/cloud-cost-analyzer/README.md

 # Stripe configuration
 [sources.stripe]
 dataset_name = "stripe_costs"  # Dataset name (default: stripe_costs)
+initial_start_date = "2025-09-01"  # Only load data from this date onwards (filters by created timestamp)
 ```

+**Understanding `initial_start_date` Configuration:**

+The `initial_start_date` parameter controls how far back to load historical data when running the pipeline for the first time.
+This is especially important when copying this project to avoid loading 10+ years of historical data:

+- **AWS**: Filters files by modification date.
+Format: `"YYYY-MM-DD"` (e.g., `"2025-09-01"`)
+- **GCP**: Filters records by `export_time` field.
+Format: `"YYYY-MM-DDTHH:MM:SSZ"` (e.g., `"2025-09-01T00:00:00Z"`)
+- **Stripe**: Filters transactions by created timestamp.
+Format: `"YYYY-MM-DD"` (e.g., `"2025-09-01"`)

+**Important Notes:**
+- Once data is loaded, subsequent runs only load new data (incremental loading)
+- To reset and reload from a different start date, run `make dlt-clear` to clear the dlt state
+- If omitted, AWS/Stripe will load all available data, and GCP will default to loading from 2000-01-01
+- Recommended: Set to a recent date (e.g., 3-6 months ago) to keep initial data load manageable

 **How to find your GCP billing table names:**
 1. Go to [BigQuery Console](https://console.cloud.google.com/bigquery)